DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 - Decals in the level EVERYWHERE
 - Put in a placeholder for the ending room similar to the starting room.
 That way its not a green box
 ### Things for This Week

+> This is not a comprehensive list of tasks

 #### Programmer
 - Dialogue portal transition